Magic Cloth Technique

 AV (aperture) mode.
 2 stops over compensation (live view) or 3 stops over (without live view), 2 second delay

-My first attempt The image on the right was taken just after the idea came to me.
+My first attempt The image on the right was taken just after the idea came to me on a Jokulsarlon Glacier lagoon tour.
 I was shooting a 30 second exposure (with a 6-stop filter) and dodged the sky after 15 seconds with my lens-cloth.
 The result was good, so I have spent the last several years perfecting the technique.